-It is mandatory that the immigration physical exam be completed by a designated civil surgeon so the exam is valid.
+It is mandatory for an immigration physical exam to be completed by a designated civil surgeon so the exam is valid.
 Dr. Perry Weisman is certified to perform immigration physicals, and is a designated civil surgeon for the U.S. Department of Homeland Security and the U.S. Citizenship and Immigration Service (USCIS).
 He is experienced with the medical requirements of these immigration examinations.

 The results of the examination will be provided to an immigration officer and may be shared with appropriate United States health authorities.